MatrixEx Add-In

 Matrix View

-When all criteria are specified, the Matrix view is automatically shown as below.
+Once all criteria are specified, the Matrix view will automatically appear as shown below.

-When you change criteria, the view will be updated with the new criteria.
+If you change the criteria, the view will be updated with the new criteria.
 You can see the latest information by clicking the Refresh button.

-When refreshing the view, the packages in the Source side will be displayed as expanded.
+When the view is refreshed, the packages on the Source page are expanded.

 By default, the order of packages and elements is the same as in the Browser window.